 discover related content such as news and other site activities,

-apply common navigation and branding across associated sites,
+apply common navigation, branding and site structure across associated sites,

 search across all associated sites.

 SharePoint administrators determine how many hub sites can be created in your organization and who can associate sites with each hub site.
-Sites associated with a SharePoint hub site will have a hub site navigation bar added to the top of the site, the look of the site and any site design features such as additional navigation links, applications, or custom lists with specific columns will be changed or added to match that of the hub site.
+Sites associated with a SharePoint hub site will have a hub site navigation bar added to the top of the site, to customize the look of the site and apply site design features such as additional navigation links, applications, or custom lists with specific columns.

 For help planning hub sites, see Planning your SharePoint hub sites.